 They give to exalt God in their lives.
 Glorifying God is not limited only to plenty, but also in poverty.

 Because they want to set an example to others

 Don't let anyone look down on you because you are young, but set an example for the believers in speech, conduct, love, faith, and purity (1 Timothy 4:12)

 In everything set them an example by doing what is good (Titus 2:7)

 They give to encourage others to follow what they did.
 They make a track for others to follow.
 They create footprints of goodness and kindness.

 Because of their experienced

-In the midst of a very severe trial, their overflowing joy and their extreme poverty welled up in rich generosity.
+Amid a very severe trial, their overflowing joy and their extreme poverty welled up in rich generosity.
 For I testify that they gave as much as they were able, and even beyond their ability.
 Entirely on their own, they urgently pleaded with us for the privilege of sharing in this service for the Lord's people (2 Corinthians 8:2-4)

 Every people give, whether rich or poor.
-No doubt that the rich give more when it comes to quantity of goods and things.
+No doubt that the rich give more when it comes to the quantity of goods and things.
 But no one will also doubt that the poor are more generous because they use their heart in giving.